aaronottinger/aaronottinger.github.io/classes/hott/index.md

 ### 6. REFLECTION: This outcome focuses on your ability to reflect upon your own work, roles, values, and identities related to digital culture and engagement with social justice issues.

-At various touchstones throughout the term will be punctuated by reflective writing.
-Rather than ask students to wait until the end of the course to share their personal thoughts and feelings, reflections will be incorporated into each module.
+Rather than ask students to wait until the end of the course to share their personal thoughts and feelings with respect to course materials, each module will end with a reflection.
+Students will complete three major reflections overall.

 ## Communication

 ### Face-to-Face

-I am available meet "face-to-face" online via Zoom meetings.
+I am available meet to "face-to-face" online via Zoom meetings.
 We will have face-to-face conferences twice during the term, once early on and once towards the end.
 These meetings will be conducted via Zoom.

 ### Email